-- 2. Duties: to receive and study such theological matters as may be referred to it by the General Assembly and to return to the General Assembly its opinions and requested papers or documents. - I. Committee on Fraternal Relations - 1.
-Membership to consist of six members plus the immediate past Moderator, the Moderator, the Moderator-elect and the Stated Clerk as members ex-officio.
+- E. Committee on Theology - 1.
+Membership shall be comprised of six individuals, one-half of whom shall be Teaching Elders and one-half of whom shall be Ruling Elders, to be in three rotating classes of two each. - 2.
+Duties: to receive and study such theological matters as may be referred to it by the General Assembly and to return to the General Assembly its opinions and requested papers or documents. - F. Committee on Fraternal Relations - 1.
+Membership to consist of nine members, plus the Moderator and the Stated Clerk as members ex-officio.
 The chairman is to be selected by the committee. - 2.
-Duties: to assist the General Assembly and the Office of the Stated Clerk in identifying, developing, and implementing relationships with other bodies of Christians including denominations in the Reformed tradition, ecumenical agencies (evangelical or Reformed in character) and other groups working to advance the Kingdom of God through evangelism, nurture, and service.
-The committee shall receive, study, and pursue only such fraternal matters as may be referred to it by the General Assembly and shall report annually to the General Assembly on all matters referred and the development of existing fraternal relationships. - J. Permanent Judicial Commission
+Duties: to assist the General Assembly and the Office of the Stated Clerk in identifying, developing, and implementing relationships with other bodies of Christians, including denominations in the Reformed tradition, ecumenical agencies (evangelical or Reformed in character), and other groups working to advance the Kingdom of God through evangelism, nurture, and service.
+The committee shall receive, study, and pursue only such fraternal matters as may be referred to it by the General Assembly and shall report annually to the General Assembly on all matters referred and the development of existing fraternal relationships. - G. Permanent Judicial Commission

 "The Permanent Judicial Commission: The General Assembly shall establish a PJC.
 The Commission shall consist of a minimum of nine persons in three classes of three each, and of which at least two-thirds must be Ruling Elders.
 The Assembly shall determine their eligibility to succession.
 Efforts shall be made to give fair representation to the various Presbyteries.
 During service on this Commission, no member may hold office or employment in the court.
 Its quorum shall be two-thirds of its membership.
-It shall elect its own moderator and a clerk from among its members and an accurate record shall be kept of its deliberations and actions, with a permanent record of these Minutes filed with the Office of the Stated Clerk of the General Assembly."
+It shall elect its own moderator and a clerk from among its members, and an accurate record shall be kept of its deliberations and actions, with a permanent record of these Minutes filed with the Office of the Stated Clerk of the General Assembly."
 Duties of the PJC described in the Book of Government, 21-3